Off the Beaten Path Trek

 Arun Valley remote treks in Nepal

 More than 650 species of birds and over 800 species of butterflies are here.
 We can find the shelter of the rare Panda in this trekking trail.
 We can see orchids and other flowers along a faint jungle trail and swirl prayer flags at Shipton La in our path.
 Makalu-Arun Valley takes you into the natural splendor and customs.
-Most of the time, we will walk via Sherpa villages.
+Most of the time, we walk through Sherpa villages.

-Trek stay from Tumlingtar
+Trek stay from Tumlingtar.

 We can learn about their unique culture and traditions during the Arun Valley trek.
-You will encounter rhododendrons, firs, and spurs forests.
+You will encounter rhododendrons, firs, and spur forests.
 Arun Valley trekking demands stamina and fitness to enjoy the region’s beauty.
 The part provides some outstanding mountain views.

 Restricted area trekking

 The government of Nepal has focused on tourism for the country’s welfare.
 The government controls the entry of foreigners, and some areas still have limits.
-The government has decided these regions as ‘restricted.
+The government has decided these regions are ‘restricted.
 They did this to protect the natural environment and culture from outside influences.

 Fully organized remote treks in Nepal